Shared by Madhuri Kalyan

 This was the Navratri celebration at the Art of Living International Center in Bangalore (the Art of Living International Center), where people from all over the world came together in the green countryside of the bustling Bangalore city.
 Thus began some of the best lessons I could learn about teamwork.

-Acceptance of chaos and allowing imperfections:
+Acceptance of chaos and allowing Imperfections:

 Coming from the West, there is a low tolerance level for chaos, where everything is naturally in order and on time.
 At the the Art of Living International Center, I was surprised to see that despite huge crowds, there was hardly any chaos.
 When one occasionally did arise, it was dissipated quickly, as people exhibited high acceptance levels.
 After a few days of yoga, meditation, and chanting, I could understand how this was possible.